Yan-Oliveira/doc-fao/content/restrict-customer-data-view/admin/miscellaneous/partnerid-customerid.rst

 Use this screen to manage mappings between partners and customers.
 The management screen is available in the *PartnerID ↔ CustomerID* module of the *Miscellaneous* group.

 .. figure:: images/partnerid-customerid-management.png
-   :alt: Manage PartnerID-CustomerID Relations
+   :alt: Manage PartnerID-CustomerID Relations Screen

-   Manage PartnerID-CustomerID Relations
+   Manage PartnerID-CustomerID Relations Screen

 Manage PartnerID ↔ CustomerID Relations